microsoft/AcademicContent/Labs/Content in draft/TensorFlow/TensorFlow.md

 	_The TensorBoard Scalars display_

 1. Click **GRAPHS** in the TensorBoard menu and inspect the graph shown there.
 The primary purpose of this graph is to depict the neural network and the layers that comprise it.
 In this example, "input_1" is the layer that was trained with food images and added to the network.
 "MobilenetV1" is the base neural network that you started with.
 It contains many layers which aren't shown.
 Had you built a deep neural network from scratch, all of the layers would have been diagrammed here.
+(If you would like to see the layers that comprise the MobileNet, double-click the "MobilenetV1" block in the diagram.)
 For more information on the Graphs display and the information surfaced there, refer to [TensorBoard: Graph Visualization](https://www.tensorflow.org/programmers_guide/graph_viz).

 	![The TensorBoard Graphs display](Images/tensorboard-graphs.png)